Cryptocurrencies are not only decentralising the landscape of finance, they are also bound to change the way we use the internet.

 The Brave browser and BAT may decentralise all online advertising

 The internet, as we know it in 2022, is flawed.
-As described in lesson 14 of the Bitpanda Academy’s intermediate section, companies are making massive profits from users’ data and tracking our every movement online.
+Companies are making massive profits from users’ data and tracking our every movement online.
 Advertisers pay these companies for access to their trackers.
 They feed advertisements to users and the cycle continues indefinitely.

 In present systems, users are the product.
 However, in the future, this could be a different story.
 Instead of requiring users to view online advertisements without the possibility of opting out, the blockchain project called the Brave browser, which we have already outlined in our article on DApps, has basically made viewing advertisements optional.